bretth/django-pq/README.md

     $ pip install -r requirements
     $ nose2

-Have been judicious about which tests were ported across from RQ, but hooray for tests.
+I have been judicious about which tests were ported across from RQ, but hooray for tests.
 To make it easier to panel beat smashed code django-pq does use setUp as its creator intended.

 Acknowledgements
 -----------------

-Without RQ (and by extension Vincent Driessen), django-pq would not exist since 90% of the codebase comes from that project.
+Without RQ (and by extension Vincent Driessen), django-pq would not exist since 90%+ of the codebase comes from that project.
 RQ is licensed according the BSD license [here](https://raw.github.com/nvie/rq/master/LICENSE).